Kashubians: Cultural traditions

-Similarly to the traditions in other parts of Central and Eastern Europe, Pussy willows have been adopted as an alternative to the palm leaves used in Palm Sunday celebrations, which were not obtainable in Kashubia.
+Similarly to the traditions in other parts of Central and Eastern Europe, pussy willows have been adopted as an alternative to the palm leaves used in Palm Sunday celebrations, which were not obtainable in Kashubia.
 They were blessed by priests on Palm Sunday, following which parishioners whipped each other with the pussy willow branches, saying Wierzba bije, jô nie bijã.
 Za tidzéń wiôldżi dzéń, za nocë trzë i trzë są Jastrë ('The willow strikes, it's not me who strikes, in a week, on the great day, in three and three nights, there is the Easter').

 The pussy willows, blessed by priests, were treated as sacred charms that could prevent lightning strikes, protect animals, and encourage honey production.
 They were believed to bring health and good fortune to people as well, and it was traditional for one pussy willow bud to be swallowed on Palm Sunday to promote good health.

 According to the old tradition, on Easter Monday the Kashub boys chase girls whipping gently their legs with juniper twigs.
 This is to bring good fortune in love to the chased girls.
 This was usually accompanied by a boy's chant Dyngus, dyngus – pò dwa jaja, Nie chcã chleba, leno jaja ('Dyngus, dyngus, for two eggs; I don't want bread but eggs').
 Sometimes a girl would be whipped when still in her bed.
 Girls would give boys painted eggs.

 Pottery, one of the ancient Kashubians crafts, has survived to the present day.
 Famous is Kashubian embroidery and Kashubian embroidering Zukowo school is important intangible cultural heritage.

-Pope John Paul II visited in June 1987 and appealed to the Kashubes to preserve their traditional values including their language.
+Pope John Paul II visited in June 1987 and appealed to the Kashubians to preserve their traditional values including their language.

 Today

 In 2005, Kashubian was for the first time made an official subject on the Polish matura exam (roughly equivalent to the English A-Level and French Baccalaureat).
 This development was seen as an important step in the official recognition and establishment of the language.
 Today, in some towns and villages in northern Poland, Kashubian is the second language spoken after Polish, and it is taught in some regional schools.

 Since 2005 Kashubian enjoys legal protection in Poland as an official regional language.
 It is the only tongue in Poland with this status.
 It was granted by an act of the Polish Parliament on 6 January 2005.
 Old Kashubian culture has partially survived in architecture and folk crafts such as pottery, plaiting, embroidery, amber-working, sculpturing and glasspainting.

 In the 2011 census, 233,000 people in Poland declared their identity as Kashubian, 216,000 declaring it together with Polish and 16,000 as their only national-ethnic identity.
 Kaszëbskô Jednota is an association of people who have the latter view.

+According to the 2021 census, 179 685 people declared Kashubian identity but only 11 961 (6,7% of total) people declared it as their only identity.
+A vast majority of 166 839 (92,9% of total) declared it together with Polish identity.